 • Popovski began as a club licensing assistant, and then headed the same department from 2008 and served as FFM quality assurance manager.
 Among the first batch of graduates to receive the UEFA Certificate in Football Management (CFM) and UEFA Diploma in Football Management (DFM), Popovski has also been honoured with the Executive Master in European Sport Governance (MESGO) certificate.

-• Appointed as FFM general secretary on a caretaker basis at the beginning of October, Popovski is passionate about football.
+• Appointed as FFM general secretary on a permanent basis in December last year, Popovski is passionate about football.
 He is married with one son.